jd78/PaintShop/README.md

 The solution has been implemented in F#, the code is based on problem reduction and permutations.

-- Gilt.Shop.App
+- PaintShop.App
 	It's the main application

-- Gilt.Shop.Tests
+- PaintShop.Tests
 	It's the unit test projects

-Gilt.Shop.App
+PaintShop.App
 -------------------

 The entry point is Program.fs.
 The application will take a filepath\filename as input, the project has been configured to run in debug using the provided testFile.txt.